WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 Building a modular content strategy

-Creating modular marketing collateral means taking a different approach to your writing.
+Creating modular marketing collateral means taking a different approach to your content development.

 One of the first fundamentals to work out is: what exactly does a module of content look like?